igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 But I really came into my own in my second term there, when I was assigned to modernize [MUS 116](/my-story/9-from-orem-to-buffalo.md#ub-year-1) to try and reverse its dropping enrolment rate.
 I even published an [academic essay](https://ojs.library.osu.edu/index.php/engagingstudents/article/view/7694/6331) about this experience.

 I wanted to build my career at UB.
 I had dreams of becoming a real researcher with a focus on video game music and accessibility in music theory pedagogy.
-I wanted to keep writing music and collaborating with the amazing musicians and ensembles that passed through Buffalo.
+I wanted to keep composing music and collaborating with the amazing musicians and ensembles that passed through Buffalo.

 More than anything, I wanted our family to put down roots in Amherst.
 Vero was happier than she'd ever been in Utah, and we both looked forward to raising our boys there.